12 Jan 2026

 Which brings us to integration: the process of revisiting, making sense of, and incorporating the profound insights and experiences into a patient’s daily life.
 The integration process is considered to be a crucial bridge between the psychedelic experience and lasting positive change.

-Integration is a vital part of psychedelic-assisted psychotherapy, with research suggesting that this pairing can create lasting beneficial changes in mental health symptoms
+Integration is a vital part of psychedelic-assisted psychotherapy, with research suggesting that this pairing can create lasting beneficial changes in mental health symptoms4

 Psychedelic integration prepares people for their psychedelic treatment and helps them to understand and create meaning from what they experienced following treatment.